 All the previous talk about cooperation, and all the discussions about what was “in the best interest of the children” evaporated in this one statement.

-Had I known what I know now.
-Or had I had a good judo move for that moment, I could’ve deflected the disappointment and frustration back at an answer or a negotiation.
+Had I known what I know now, or had I had a good judo move for that moment, I could’ve deflected the disappointment and frustration back at an answer or a negotiation.
 What happened, instead, was I sadly agreed to proceed from that starting point and I dropped my dream of having the same 50/50 parenting we’d shared as a married couple, except now as a divorced couple.

 There might have been several reasons for our counselor’s quick response to our disagreement, but none of them hold water when you remember that we were paying her PRECISELY SO WE WOULD GO TO COURT.
 What we were paying for was an impartial counselor, to help us through this most difficult time, and to help us facilitate what WE wanted.
 After all, we were both paying her 50/50.

 I did not contain my sadness or disappointment at the time.
 And over the course of the next few weeks of meetings, I gently raise the idea again, but it was never considered again.
 We moved quickly to the mechanics of the SPO (standard possession order) and our custodial and non-custodial roles and rights.
 Overall, in the eye of the law, we did what 80% of Texas divorces do.
-We gave the woman the primary custody and put the child support burden on me, to support the kids in the house they grew up in, and in a lifestyle they had come to expect.
+We gave the woman the primary custody and put the child support burden on me, to support the kids in the house they grew up in, and in a lifestyle, they had come to expect.
 I wanted that for them.
 I even wanted that for my ex-wife.
 I was sad, but I didn’t fight.
 That was the point.
 We weren’t fighting.

 However, things did not go according to plan.
 We completed our parenting plan and custody schedule for the coming year.
 We agreed on the financial split of assets.
 And we divorced at the end of the first summer.

 And as a self-employed digital marketing consultant, I was forced to live with my sister while I looked for more gainful employment.
 And life went on as best as it could, given the circumstances.
 And we did okay.
 The kids kept their house, their mom started working a more full-time schedule and we negotiated the transfers and flexibility pretty well.
-Clearly we were both trying to make the best of a bad situation.
+Clearly, we were both trying to make the best of a bad situation.

-Then in January of that first year of divorce I got a killer job at a local startup.
-I moved quickly to establish my credit standing and within a few months of my new gig I purchased a small home.
-It wasn’t exactly the perfect house for my family, since the kids would share a bedroom, but I was confident that with my new income I could afford to close in the carport at some point, and turn my re-starter home into a family home.
+Then in January of that first year of divorce, I got a killer job at a local startup.
+I moved quickly to establish my credit standing and within a few months of my new gig, I purchased a small home.
+It wasn’t exactly the perfect house for my family since the kids would share a bedroom, but I was confident that with my new income I could afford to close in the car port at some point and turn my re-starter home into a family home.

 For anyone with a family, reestablishing a home is a critical part of the rebuilding process.
 So I was proud and hopeful when I moved us all into the little home near the lake.
 And that first summer we swam and played and compromised on the roommate situation for the kids, with my daughter setting up shop in my bedroom most of the time she was staying with dad.

-Soon, but not soon enough, I got some additional work, and resumed my mortgage payments and my child support payments.
+Soon, but not soon enough, I got some additional work and resumed my mortgage payments and my child support payments.
 And we experienced a good Christmas and spring.
 And as we headed toward the long summer vacation things began to get difficult again.
 And that’s when things went south in a hurry.

 I’m not proud of the next part of the story.
-Bear with me for a minute while I cover the details, you’ll have plenty of time to pass judgement in the last part of the story.
+Bear with me for a minute while I cover the details, you’ll have plenty of time to pass judgment in the last part of the story.